-In 2013, Ben participated in California Lawyer’s Roundtable Series on class actions that addressed the continued evolution of class action jurisprudence in the wake of recent U.S. Supreme Court and federal appellate court decisions.
-The discussion was published in the July 2013 edition of California Lawyer.
-(View Roundtable Article.)
 Ben has served as a panelist and/or speaker on presentations to FINRA and to the IBC Mutual Fund Compliance Conference, and has made numerous legal and compliance presentations to Wall Street management and employees.
 He is a member of the Securities Industry and Financial Markets Association (“SIFMA”) Legal & Compliance section and has served as an arbitrator for the National Futures Association (“NFA”).
-Ben is a biographee in Who’s Who in the World (23rd edition), Who’s Who in America (54th-56th editions), and Who’s Who in American Law (4th-14th editions).
+Ben has been a biographee in various Who’s Who publications for the past two decades and is a 2017 Lifetime Achievement Inductee.
 He was selected by his peers for a dozen consecutive years as being among the top five percent of all Northern California attorneys, as recognized by Thomson Reuters’s Super Lawyers Magazine.

 As a dual citizen of the United States and Switzerland, Ben grew up in California and in Europe.
 After attending schools in France, Switzerland, and Austria, Ben attended the University of California, Santa Barbara where he obtained his B.A. in philosophy in 1978.
 He graduated from the University of California, Hastings College of the Law in 1982, after serving as Articles Editor for the Hastings Constitutional Law Quarterly.
 Ben is a member of the State Bars of California (1982), Arizona (1983), and Hawaii (1984).
 He is also admitted to practice before the United States Supreme Court (1987), as well as the United States Court of Appeals for the Ninth Circuit (1982) and the Eighth Circuit (2013), and all of the United States District Courts in California, Arizona, and Hawaii.
 Ben has held a California Real Estate Broker license since 1986.